Trump identifies 'Conan,' military dog in Baghdadi raid, says she will visit White House

 PENTAGON SAYS MILITARY DOG INJURED IN AL-BAGHDADI RAID 'FULLY RECOVERING'

-Conan was hurt during the mission after being exposed to live electrical wires while pursing Baghdadi through a tunnel underneath a compound in northwestern Syria, Gen. Frank McKenzie, who leads U.S. Central Command, said.
+Conan was hurt during the mission after being exposed to live electrical wires while pursing Baghdadi through a tunnel underneath a compound in northwestern Syria, Gen. Frank McKenzie, who leads U.S. Central Command, said Wednesday.
 The dog, who has worked with special operations forces for four years and taken part in about 50 missions, has since returned to active duty.

 McKenzie said military working dogs, or MWDs, are "critical members of our forces."
+Gen. Mark Milley, the chairman of the joint chiefs of staff, previously told reporters the tough dog, trained since birth to serve alongside U.S. troops, "performed a tremendous service."

+TRUMP: 'BEAUTIFUL,' 'TALENTED' MILITARY DOG IN AL-BAGHDADI RAID WOUNDED BY EXPLOSIVE BLAST

+Most dogs trained to serve in the U.S. military are Belgian Malinois and German and Dutch shepherds, according to the nonprofit U.S. War Dogs Association.
+These breeds are selected "because they are very aggressive, smart, loyal and athletic."

 CLICK HERE TO GET THE FOX NEWS APP